Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 (all calculated variables) from certain points of interest (POIs).

 #.
 First you need to create a point vector layer to store the POIs.
 Go
-   to *Layer -> Create Layer -> New Shape file*.
+   to *Layer > Create Layer > New Shape file*.
 Choose *Point* as *Type* and add a new text field called **name**.
 Name the new layer **POI_Kr.shp**.
 Specify the coordinate system as SWEREF99 12 00 (EPSG: 3007).
 #.
 Now you should add two points within the study area.
 To add points to
-   the layer it has to be editable and Add Feature should be activated.
+   the layer it has to be editable and *Add Feature* should be activated.

     .. figure:: /images/SOLWEIG_Addpoint.png
        :alt:  None
        :width: 411px
        :align: center

-       Setting to add points
+       Settings to add points

    Two points should be added and the attributes should be id=\ **1** and name=\ **courtyard** for the right point and id=\ **2** and